Business Tax Basics In Australia

 Record Keeping For Tax

-- receipts for supplies, including
+- receipts for various supplies, such as receipts for

 -records of supplies